ishaantaylor/freebrowse/README.md

 Known Issues:
 -------------------------------------------------
- 1. Even when deactivated, the specified shortcuts are still occupied by the extensions shortcuts.
+ 1. Even when deactivated, the specified native shortcuts are still occupied by the extensions shortcuts.